xlwings/xlwings/docs/addin.rst

 Config Hierarchy
 ----------------

-The configuration hierachy to which xlwings listens is as follows.
-You can read more information about each config below.
-Where the lower takes precedence over the higher.
+The configuration hierachy to which xlwings listens is as follows:

 .. code-block:: bash